Sharma-IT/saucedemo-e2e-tests/README.md

   - npm dependency caching
   - Playwright browser caching

-## Assumptions and Documentation

-For a comprehensive list of assumptions, testing constraints, and project considerations, please refer to the [detailed assumptions document](/docs/assumptions.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.